nychealth/EH-dataportal/content/data-stories/racial-wealth-gap/index.md

 - Fill out front matter
 - Replace header image
 - Link to visual abstract as thumbnail/expand
-- Add accordion
+- Add accordion / open and close narrow divs
-- Add glossary
+- Simplify text further

 Throughout history, the distribution of wealth in the U.S. has, and continues to be, largely unequal.
 This unequal distribution appears among socially identified racial groups, a concept called the Racial Wealth Gap.
 There is a particularly wide divide between wealth held by White families and Black families.
 The Racial Wealth Gap has major implications for public health, as a large and growing body of research reveals that wealth is consistently correlated with health outcomes.
 Effective solutions to racial inequities in wealth and health must address challenges at the individual, household, community, and systems levels.